avitial/people-counter-app/writeup.md

       $ python3 main.py -i resources/Pedestrian_Detect_2_1_1.mp4 -m model/ssdlite_mobilenet_v2_coco_2018_05_09/ssdlite_mobilenet_v2_coco.xml -l /opt/intel/openvino/deployment_tools/inference_engine/lib/intel64/libcpu_extension_sse4.so -d CPU -pt 0.6 | ffmpeg -v warning -f rawvideo -pixel_format bgr24 -video_size 768x432 -framerate 24 -i - http://0.0.0.0:3004/fac.ffm

 ## Things to Note:
-For an unkown reason the GUI wasn't displaying the data sent to the Mosca server, altough data was being sent to it by the client and published.
-This seemed to work fine and display on my workspace's GUI, either way a boolean flag was implemented on app to display metrics in frame (-fm, --frame_metrics).
+For an unknown reason the GUI wasn't displaying the data sent to the Mosca server, although data was being sent to it by the client and published.
+This seemed to work fine and display on my workspace's GUI, either way a Boolean flag was implemented on app to display metrics in frame (-fm, --frame_metrics).
 I later on realized issue was because by default the webservice is setup to utilize the classroom workspace, so this has been changed.

-Another small bug was the display of the video looked wrong, probably because of a format issue (purple-ish look on video) but OpenCV does display the video correctly in local machine.
+Another small bug was the display of the video looked wrong, probably because of a format issue (purple-tint look on video) but OpenCV does display the video correctly in local machine.
 A feature to display the frame with OpenCV was added (-sf, --show_frame).
+This issue also applies to webcam feed and single/multiple images as input stream for the application, so the feature to display the frame with OpenCV was helpful in case this issue appears.

 ## Explaining Custom Layers